IJSComplexMatter/cddm/doc/quickstart.rst

 .. plot:: examples/cross_correlate_k_fit.py

-   Here we plot fitted results from the cross-correlation function computed with :func:`.multitau.iccorr_multi`  using subtract_background = False option.
-For this example, the *norm = 3* datapoint are closest to the theoretically predicted value shown in graph.
+   Results from the fitting of the cross-correlation function computed with :func:`.multitau.iccorr_multi` using subtract_background = False option.
+For this example, the *norm = 3* datapoint are closest to the theoretically predicted value shown in graph with the black line.

 As can be seen, normalization with *norm = 3* appears to work best with this data.
 For further details and examples, you are encouraged to browse the source, API reference and examples.